 Professional monitor display technology

-- Better viewing angles: The crystals in IPS displays run parallel to the device as a whole, rather than the perpendicular flow in TFT models.
-The allows you to view an IPS monitor from extremely wide angles before the color or contrast begin to diminish.
+Better viewing angles: The crystals in IPS displays run parallel to the device as a whole, rather than the perpendicular flow in TFT models.
+This allows you to view an IPS monitor from extremely wide angles before the color or contrast begin to diminish.

 IPS-based monitors are offered at multiple price points.
 But manufacturers know there is particular interest among professional users, so they typically offer ISP monitors with very high resolutions (Quad HD or Ultra HD), multi-adjustable ergonomic stands, anti-eye strain technology and other features.